maksdizzy/guru-chat-bot/docs/stories/story-1-6-knowledge-base-tool-toggle.md

 5. Modified API route to dynamically filter tools based on selection
 6. Added proper TypeScript types for tool arrays
 7. Created comprehensive unit tests for new functionality
+8. **Fixed tool filtering bug**: Updated API route to properly exclude knowledgeBaseSearch tool from available tools when "no-tools" selected
+9. **Updated selector options**: Changed from "All Tools/No Knowledge Base" to "Knowledge base tool/No Tools" as requested
+10. **Fixed default values**: Updated all components to use "knowledge-base-tool" as default instead of "all-tools"

 ## QA Results